• Skip to primary navigation

 • Easy to make - this cheesecake is simple to prepare with only a few ingredients.
 There's also no fancy tricks required to make it smooth.

-• No water bath - this cheesecake stays nice and smooth without even without using a water bath!
-It is not uncommon to have cracks in cheesecake, but this method often makes a smooth cheesecake without any cracks even without a water bath.
+• No water bath option - this cheesecake stays nice and smooth without even without using a water bath if you are worried about leaking, although my method for wrapping the pan ensures no leaks.
+It is not uncommon to have cracks in cheesecake, but my recipe and method makes a smooth cheesecake without any cracks even without placing the pan directly in water.
 Read my tips at the bottom of the post to find out more.

 • Smooth and creamy cheesecake - the filling is super creamy and silky.
 It is not too heavy or dense.

-• Vanilla bean cheesecake - I use a vanilla bean to infuse the milk for this recipe which gives it another dimension of flavor.
+• Vanilla bean cheesecake - I use a vanilla bean to infuse the cream for this recipe which gives it another dimension of flavor.
 Cream is the best vehicle to carry vanilla bean, so I always find it's worth the higher price tag here!
-You can absolutely substitute with vanilla extract though.
+You can easily substitute with vanilla extract or vanilla bean paste.

 INGREDIENTS